Prayer Time ….. or ….. Thinking Time

 He “flourished at Cambridge, Oxford, Paris, and died at Cologne, p.xv He was most born in 1266 and died November 8, 1308.
 He was an ardent Theologian Philosopher, lecturer, and writer.
 Should the reader choose to pursue deeper knowledge of his work a great place to start is the translation by Allan Wolter called “Duns Scotus: Philosophical Writings.

-Of course I’m only one of over 350,000 of Secular Franciscans worldwide and then there are way more men and women (very hard being exact on the numbers, but my guess is about 50,000 people) in Catholic Consecrated Franciscan Orders.
+Of course, I’m only one of over 350,000 Secular Franciscans worldwide, and then there are way more men and women (very hard being exact on the numbers, but my guess is about 50,000 people) in Catholic Consecrated Franciscan Orders.
 And many, many more Franciscans from various Protestant denominations.
-I would not be surprised if there were well over half million people who identify themselves as Franciscans.
+I would not be surprised if there were well over half a million people who identify themselves as Franciscans.
 We

 If you want to contact me: firstname.lastname@example.org